LOTS more! I have been preparing more than a dozen samples for a workshop I'm teaching this summer at the MAFA Conference

 A few more before and after photos below.

-Above, a pretty ho-hum piece of fabric woven in plain weave -- red, gold, and lavender 16/2 bamboo in warp and weft -- with a pattern weft of embroidery cotton in white.
+Above, a pretty ho-hum piece of fabric woven in plain weave -- red, gold, and lavender 16/2 bamboo in warp and weft -- with a supplemental-weft pattern using embroidery cotton in natural.
 I pulled the embroidery cotton tight to create a woven-shibori resist.
 (Looks like some kind of sea creature to me.)

 Here's a close-up: